Sensative/vsm-translator-open-source/README.md

    Cons:
    * It will not support application updates in the devices without explicit user action to select & replace the translator.
-   * It does not support GNSS positioning
+   * It does not support GNSS positioning where GNSS data was split in multiple uplinks.
    * It does not support offline/delayed data timing correctly in all cases (since it will not know when was the latest updated value for the device).
    * It does not support combined mesh networking.
    * It does not do dynamic tracker device management over LoRaWan (such as device time, almanac, assistance positioning).